padawanYoung/Books-Library/README.md

 ## Initialization and execution:

 In this program, the finite state machine is represented as an array of pointers to functions.
 The dimension of the array depends on the number of possible states.
+In order to assign some functionality to the state of the machine, it is necessary to write a pointer to the function in the array cell, with the corresponding index.
+After the initialization stage, the initial state of the machine (IDLE state) is assigned so that the user can call the function necessary for execution.
+This program runs continuously.
+The program offers to select a specific set of functions depending on the current state of the finite state machine.
+After the program performs the function requested by the user, it returns the state machine to the IDLE state and offers a set of functions available for execution.

 ```cpp
 int main(){